Bitvantage/SharpTextFsm/README.md

 ## 'Value' Bindings
 Template TextFSM Values are automatically bound to similarly named public fields and properties within the type.

 By default the case and the '_' are ignored.
-This behavior can be changed by decorating the class with the TemplateRecordAttribute.
+This behavior can be changed by decorating the class with the TemplateAttribute.

 | Flag Name     | Description                                                    |